hyosung11/Launch-School/Courses/JS101/Small-Problems/small_problems.md

   * Use the problem-solving techniques described in the videos.
   * Try not to method hunt.
 Method hunting is searching for the perfect pre-built method to do what you need.
     * Don't be afraid to use basic looping mechanisms like `while` and `for`.
-    * After you have code that works, you can think about simplifying it.
+    * After you have code that works, you can *think about simplifying it*.
 However, that isn't the point of these exercises.
 It is good practice if you're up to the challenge, though.

   * If something doesn't work right:
     * Think about why it doesn't work.